bedmison/OpenDSA/RST/en/CS3slides/AlgAnal.rst

 .. slide:: Big-Omega :math:`\Omega`

+   Big-Oh deals with upper-bounds.
+Big-Omega deals with lower-bounds.

    Definition: For :math:`\textbf{T}(n)` a non-negatively valued function, :math:`\textbf{T}(n)` is in the set :math:`\Omega(g(n))` if there exist two positive constants :math:`c`